 This past Thursday, I had the honor of guest lecturing for Ryan Seslow‘s Art Appreciation Class at Iona College for a second time.
 My presentation revolved around my history, work, process, day-to-day and wrapped up with a 30-minute “draw the Guggenheim” exercise.

-After the jump, my presentation slide-by-slide, as well as the resulting class drawings.
+And now, my presentation slide-by-slide, as well as the resulting class drawings.

 Lionel Hutz once posed a brilliant question… “who are you, and what are you doing here?”